Foxglove Care Guide: How To Grow Foxglove Flowers

 Foxglove Care: Beginner’s Guide To Growing Foxglove

 First, and perhaps most importantly: Is foxglove poisonous?
 Though they are beautiful, foxglove flowers are known for their immense toxicity.
 All parts of the plant, including foxglove leaves, contain cardiac glycosides.
-When ingested; these compounds cause a wide range of symptoms, each with great severity.
+When ingested, these compounds cause a wide range of symptoms, each with great severity.
 Irregular heartbeat, low blood pressure, and collapse are most common and, ultimately, result in death.

 Foxglove should be planted with caution, paying special attention to the safety of children and pets that may frequent the garden.
-Within ornamental beds, contact with the plant’s leaves may also be of concern, as they are known to irritate the skin in sensitive individuals.
+With ornamental beds, contact with the plant’s leaves may also be of concern, as they are known to irritate the skin in sensitive individuals.

 Basic Foxglove Care

 Many consider foxglove to be an easy-to-grow addition to the landscape.
 Provided that their ideal conditions for growth are met and planting beds are kept free of weeds, you can expect foxglove plants to begin blooming in early summer of their second growing season.
-Especially large plants may benefit from stakes or horizontal trellis netting to help support the large blooms.
-Deadheading, pruning, and other garden maintenance tasks may also be necessary after they’ve ended flowering, which encourages the plant’s return in the coming seasons.

 Soil & Fertilizer Needs